jowo-io/next-auth-nostr-provider/README.md

 ### Primary

-- figure out how to easily symlink for local development
 - support `next-auth@4` and `next-auth@5`
+- support Next.js app directory and pages directory (if possible)
+- investigate CSRF for next-auth

 ### Secondary

 - tidy up endpoint and add validation and error handling
-- support multiple file types for avatar and qr
-- consider error handling
+- consider and improve error handling more generally. what can go wrong? how is that handled?
 - add clientId / secret back if necessary for security
+- tidy library: restructure files, move types if necessary, export all public api/components from index
-- light / dark mode
+- finish adding pages.error / pages.signUp config options
 - ability to build custom QR login pages

-- investigate CSRF for next-auth
+### Tertiary

 - decide on terminology (avatar or image or picture)
+- add more example repos. e.g. redis, prisma
 - add readme
-- add more example repos. e.g. redis, prisma
 - add spinner to Loading component
-- tidy library: restructure files, move types if necessary, export all public api/components from index
-- finish adding pages.error / pages.signUp config options
 - open PR on `next-auth`
-- support Next.js app directory and pages directory (if possible)
+- support multiple file types for avatar and qr